Measuring the stability and plasticity of recommender systems: Experiments and preliminary results

 \subsection{Results}

-Figures \ref{fig:UKNN}, \ref{fig:BPR} and \ref{fig:NeuMF} show the HitRatio@20 scores for each combination.
-By looking at these result heatmaps, we can already spot some important differences between algorithms.
+Figures \ref{fig:UKNN}, \ref{fig:BPR} and \ref{fig:NeuMF} show the HitRatio@20 for each combination.
+By looking at the result heatmaps, we already spot some important differences between algorithms.
 For example, it is clear that UKNN has a stronger performance drop on $D_2^{Test}$ than the other two algorithms.
 Unsurprisingly, the worse performance is generally by $M_1$ on $D_2$, given the high proportion of items unseen by $M_1$.
+By applying our stability and plasticity metrics to scores using \cref{eq:stability} and \cref{eq:plasticity}, we obtain the corresponding measures, in \Cref{tab:results}.